 Type 3 audits (precision subsystem audits)

-The Energy Efficiency Council has a list of service providers on its website.
+The Energy Efficiency council has a list of service providers on its website.

 The NSW Office of Environment & Heritage lists energy efficiency experts.

-NSW businesses can utilise NSW Office of Environment & Heritage’s matching service, which pairs businesses with energy efficiency auditors.
+New South Wales businesses can utilise NSW Office of Environment & Heritage’s matching service, which pairs businesses with energy efficiency auditors.
 Call 1300 361 976 and ask to speak to someone from the Energy Efficiency Business Team.

-Tips for selecting an energy efficiency assessor
+Selecting an energy assessor

 - Have you assessed other businesses in my sector?

-- How much do you know about my industry/my type of business/my specialist equipment?
+- How much do you know about my industry, my type of business, my specialist equipment?

 - What type of audit are you experienced and qualified to provide for the equipment at my site?